-\\After financial aid awards are applied to students' tuition, fees and bookstore charges, the balances are released to students in two disbursements - at the end of the 5th week of the semester.
+\\After financial aid awards are applied to students' tuition, fees and bookstore charges, the balances are released to students in two disbursements - at the end of the 6th and 12th weeks of the semester.
 Financial aid awards are disbursed only with student signature and address verification.